RiceD2KLab/BRAINNET/README.md

     ├── models
     │   └── __pycache__
     ├── notebooks
-    ├── training
     ├── utils
     │   ├── get_python_requirements
     │   └── __pycache__
     └── visualization
 ```

-* `data/` directory containing instructions to retrieve the dataset
+* `data/` directory containing instructions to retrieve the dataset, as well as a small demo datset
 * `img/` directory for saving images used in analyses, presentations, and reports
 * `fitted_models/` directory containing fitted model weights for re-use
 * `src/` directory contains all source code